Atom-Digital-AI/AtomToolsAI-clone/replit.md

 ## Overview

 This is a dark-mode marketing website and minimal app shell for atomtools.ai, a platform selling digital marketing and automation tools.
 The application is built as a full-stack web application with a React frontend, Express backend, and PostgreSQL database integration.
-It features a modern, accessible UI with a focus on marketing tool automation including connectors, generators, and reporting helpers for digital marketers, agencies, and small businesses.
+It features a modern, accessible UI with a focus on marketing tool automation including connectors and generators for digital marketers, agencies, and small businesses.

 ## User Preferences